https://invisible-island.net/ncurses/man/

 Those bits correspond to the A_COLOR symbol.
 The COLOR_PAIR macro

-provides a value which can be OR'd into the attribute parameter.
-For
+provides a value which can be logically "or"-ed into the attribute

-example, as long as that value fits into the A_COLOR mask, then these
+parameter.
+For example, as long as that value fits into the A_COLOR

 attrset(A_BOLD | COLOR_PAIR(pair));